deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 This chapter explains how to expose your Kubernetes services to the internet using OpenStack LoadBalancers and Ingress controllers.

+> ⚠️ **Open ports on floating-ip pool dmz (Berlin-specific)** The default ports which are open on the firewall are 80/443 for http/https.
+For exposing services running on different ports then 80/443, the Loadbalancer will handle this and forwards traffic following the configuration.
+This default behaviour can only be adapted if in urgent cases the loadbalancer setup isn`t sufficient.

 ### 5.1 Understanding external access in OpenStack

 Unlike cloud providers with native Kubernetes integration (AWS, GCP, Azure), OpenStack requires the **OpenStack Cloud Controller Manager (CCM)** to provision LoadBalancers.
 When you create a Kubernetes `Service` of type `LoadBalancer`, the CCM communicates with OpenStack Octavia to create a load balancer in your project.